RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/Reference/MSBuildProperties.md

     <td>
         <div class="descriptionCol">
             <p>
-                If set overrides the build host's BuildIDFormat property to overrides how the host formats build ID
+                If set overrides the build host's BuildIdFormat property to overrides how the host formats build ID
             </p><p>
                 A a dot delimited string of identifiers.
 Identifiers <code>BUILD_NUMBER</code> and <code>BUILD_CONTEXT</code> are replaced with the values of the host's build number and build contxt.
             </p><p>